Eileen Davidson: Early life

-Davidson started her career as a model in Mexico City and California, eventually adding commercials and print work in Europe.
-Her roommate had recommended that she take acting classes and she trained at the Staircase Theater.

 Career

 Early work

 Davidson originated the role of Ashley Abbott on The Young and the Restless in March 1982, beating out more than 100 candidates.
 The character of Ashley became a front-burner character, and Davidson became an integral part of the show.
 She quit the show in December 1988 and the producers took her recommendation of hiring a look-alike actress named Brenda Epperson, whom Davidson had discovered waiting tables at a charity function.
 Davidson also appeared in several films during the 1980s, including a main role in the slasher film The House on Sorority Row (1983) and Easy Wheels (1989), opposite Ted Raimi.

 Davidson then appeared in primetime television, but her show, Broken Badges (1990–1991), was canceled.
 She returned to daytime when she assumed the role of Kelly Capwell on Santa Barbara from November 1991 until the soap's cancelation in January 1993.
 She next appeared as Kristen Blake on Days of Our Lives beginning in May 1993.
 As originally conceived, Kristen was a heroine, who had an Achilles' heel in that the show's supervillain, Stefano, had raised her after the death of her parents.
 James E. Reilly, who assumed head writing reins in 1993, began to make Kristen more of a villainess.
 Reilly eventually developed an outrageous second role for Davidson, having her play Susan Banks, a Kristen look-alike.
 Reilly eventually penned three more roles for Davidson (Sister Mary Moira, Thomas, and Penelope).
 Her character, Kristen, intended to keep her other character, Susan, prisoner on an island, but Susan ultimately prevailed and Kristen remained on the island until she returned to Salem in 2012.
 All other related characters were last seen in May 1998.
 Davidson's five roles earned her a Daytime Emmy nomination for Outstanding Lead Actress in 1998.